Turning 48: Reflections on Time, Beauty, and Inner Glow

-As I looked at myself in the mirror while applying makeup, I couldn’t help noticing the prominent lines around my mouth, the slight wrinkling of my neck and hands, and the gray hairs glistening through the growth of my hair dye.
+As I stood in front of the mirror applying my makeup, I couldn’t help but notice the deeper lines around my mouth, the gentle wrinkling of my neck and hands, and the gray hairs glistening beneath layers of hair dye.
 I was getting ready for my birthday dinner.
-I turned 48 today and started thinking about the time gone by.
+I had turned 48 that day, and with it came an awareness of just how much time had passed.

-When I woke up that morning, the dread of another birthday weighed heavily on me.
-Flashbacks of childhood memories brought forth a bitter smile on my face.
-Roaming freely through the Puerto Rican forests, warm ocean water pampering my feet, and a cool breeze caressing my cheeks while I watched the stars under the dim porch light, are some memories I remembered fondly.
-Other memories are less cherished.
+When I woke that morning, the familiar weight of another birthday lingered heavily on me.
+Memories from childhood surfaced, drawing a bittersweet smile to my face.
+I remembered roaming freely through the forests of Puerto Rico, warm ocean water soothing my feet, and cool breezes brushing my cheeks as I gazed at the stars from beneath a dim porch light.
+Some memories remain tender and cherished; others are not as easily held.

-Start practicing love, happiness, gratefulness, forgiveness, and joy.
-In a few months, you may want to cancel your three-month Botox appointment, and spend that money on a new pair of shoes.
+So here’s my takeaway at 48: practice love, happiness, gratitude, forgiveness, and joy.
+Commit to them daily.
+In a few months, you might even consider canceling that three-month Botox appointment, and instead, treat yourself to a new pair of shoes.

 Rosa